 But being a good grazier is about more than trying to following a recipe.
 It’s a way of being, and of thinking about problems, like this week’s example from Fran Fritz.
 What we learn from Fran isn’t the latest grazing technique.
 It’s that, like Fran, we each have different abilities, so we have to stop and think awhile before going forward.

 To be a successful thinker, we need to fertilize our brain with the right nutrients to be the most productive.
 Reading and listening widely, not just about grazing or agriculture, but on a variety of topics, is a good source of nutrients.
 I can’t tell you how many times I’ve taken an idea from something completely unrelated to grazing and used it for an innovative solution.
 Observation and record keeping are two more great nutrients.
 The more information you have about your operation, the more material you have for thinking through a problem.

-Thanks for your help and thanks for reading.
+Thanks for reading.
 Be safe out there!